April 2026

 Emergency fund monthly baseline: $3,001

 This number is typically 30–40% lower than what someone spends in a normal month — which is exactly right.
 In a genuine emergency, discretionary spending disappears.
-Your emergency fund only needs to cover what can't.
+Your emergency fund only needs to cover what cannot.

 Step Two: Determine How Many Months You Need